Kyiv

 St. Volodymyr’s Cathedral was built in 1860s to commemorate the baptism of Kievan Rus’ by Vladimir the Great in the 980s.

-For the following morning, I had booked a day tour of Kiev.
+For the following morning, I had booked a day tour of Kyiv.
 For better or worse, my time in Ukraine was short, and I thought to the tour would be the best way to see all of the city’s sites in a short period of time.
 I met my guide at Cityhotel, and in the morning we made the short trek over to St. Volodymyr’s Cathedral.
-It is the headquarters of one of the three major orthodox churches in Ukraine, Ukrainian Orthodox Church - Kiev Patriarchy.
+It is the headquarters of one of the three major orthodox churches in Ukraine, Ukrainian Orthodox Church - Kyiv Patriarchy.
 The interior of the cathedral is magnificent, and I definitely recommend making this a stop on your trek.

 2. Golden Gate #1